-We help prepare you to share your testimony, then, on the week leading up to Easter, we all post our sixty-second videos on social media with the hashtag #JesusChangedMyLife.
+We help equip you to share your testimony, then, on the week leading up to Easter, we all post our sixty-second videos on social media with the hashtag #JesusChangedMyLife.
 People all over our city, quarantined in their homes and scrolling on their phones, would see a flood of stories about how the resurrected Jesus brings purpose and meaning and hope.
-One click on the hashtag and they could see hundreds of Angelenos — just like them — from churches all across LA talking about how Jesus changed the trajectory of their live!
+One click on the hashtag and they could see hundreds of Angelenos — just like them — from churches all across LA talking about how Jesus changed the trajectory of their lives!

 What's Your Story?

 We’ve all heard the gospel called good news.
 But another way to translate that term is “the good story.”

 Every one of us has a unique story to tell.
 One no one else can tell.
 Yet the hero in all those stories is the same — Jesus!

 Click below for a story-sharing guide created to help you think about the shape of your personal story and how Jesus changed it.

 Then post your story any time April 6-12 with the #JesusChangedMyLife hashtag and your church’s handle to connect viewers to a local church (i.e. #JesusChangedMyLife @RealityLA) where they will be invited to an join an online Easter gathering, hear the gospel preached, learn how to respond with faith, and find how to get connected with a local church.